kraashen/kraashen.github.io/content/posts/2018-03-11-reverse-engineering-basics-with-radare-binary-internals.md

 ## Symbols, sections, and segments

 When you write software and compile it to a binary, the compiler assigns labels to parts of the code you have written.
-For instance, your functions are labeled.
-For instance, ```main``` is a label assigned to the binary representation of the code.
+For instance, your functions are labeled: ```main``` is a label assigned to the binary representation of the code.
 These labels are called *symbols*.
 When these functions are called or being referenced to, they need to be looked up by the linker either by static linking (compile-time linking) or dynamic linking (while running the software).
 Symbols are needed for the linker to know where the code can be found.

 With ```iS``` command you can print the sections of the binary.
 Try it out!
 There are a handful of sections in the binary but let's list down some of the useful ones to understand to begin with: